 Setting clear goals for your company is necessary if you want to succeed, but how can you make sure these goals are achieved?
-Developing an effective business-level strategy or plan based on your company’s unique needs will help streamline the overall approach and ensure all employees and departments contribute.
-By utilizing business-level strategy, your company will gain a competitive advantage and maximize overall profits.
-There are many different business-level strategies, but four are more common than others: cost leadership, low-cost, differentiation, and integrated low-cost/differentiation.
+Developing an effective business-level strategy or plan based on your company's unique needs will help streamline the overall approach and ensure all employees and departments contribute.
+Utilizing a business-level strategy will give your company a competitive advantage and maximize overall profits.
+There are many business-level strategies, but four are more common than others: cost leadership, low-cost, differentiation, and integrated low-cost/differentiation.

 What Is Business-Level Strategy?

-Companies worldwide utilize business-level strategy to display assets, increase competition within their market, and help each department operate cohesively.
-Business-level strategy not only strengthens the way individual departments communicate but helps set guidelines for achieving company-wide goals.
+Companies worldwide utilize business-level strategies to display assets, increase competition within their market, and help each department operate cohesively.
+Business-level strategy strengthens how individual departments communicate and helps set guidelines for achieving company-wide goals.
 There are many different types of business-level strategy, and the ones mentioned below are a few of the most popular utilized by business owners today.

-- Corporate Level Strategy – As the primary driver of all business decisions, corporate level strategy is implemented at the company’s highest level.
-Executives utilize corporate level strategy to identify ways in which the company can improve and grow.
-A clearly identified mission statement or vision is considered a well-developed corporate level strategy.
+- Corporate Level Strategy - As the primary driver of all business decisions, corporate-level strategy is implemented at the company's highest level.
+Executives utilize corporate-level strategy to identify ways the company can improve and grow.
+A clearly identified mission statement or vision is considered a well-developed corporate-level strategy.

-- Business-Level Strategy – Determining how business resources will be spent and how corporate aspirations are implemented is necessary for every company, no matter the size.
-Business-level strategy helps differentiate from the competition and defines objectives and initiatives for each department.
+- Business-Level Strategy - Determining how business resources will be spent and how corporate aspirations are implemented is necessary for every company, regardless of size.
+The business-level strategy helps differentiate from the competition and defines objectives and initiatives for each department.

-- Functional Level Strategy – Business owners must verify that corporate level strategy and business-level strategy are being carried out in everyday operations.
-Functional level strategy helps measure individual department and employee progress toward company-wide goals and objectives.
+- Functional Level Strategy - Business owners must verify that corporate and business-level strategies are being carried out in everyday operations.
+The functional-level strategy helps measure individual department and employee progress toward company-wide goals and objectives.

 Cost Leadership Strategy

 Businesses utilize cost leadership business-level strategy to increase overall efficiency and minimize production costs.
-Cost leadership strategy is beneficial as it’s a way for companies to discover the most cost-effective approach to market and sell products or services to their target audiences.
-If a business is spending less on production costs, consumers will see products or services offered for a lower price than the competition.
-Cost leadership strategy is an excellent option for larger corporations because they can buy in large quantities, which reduces production costs.
+A cost leadership strategy is beneficial as it allows companies to discover the most cost-effective marketing approach and sell products or services to their target audiences.
+If a business spends less on production costs, consumers will see products or services offered for a lower price than the competition.
+A cost leadership strategy is an excellent option for larger corporations because they can buy in large quantities, which reduces production costs.

 Risks and Advantages

 Incorporating a cost leadership strategy into your business presents many advantages and risks.
-Business owners are likely to notice increased profits, market domination, and improved business stability.
-Likewise, for a cost leadership strategy to be effective, a large sales volume and additional capital are required.
+Business owners will likely notice increased profits, market domination, and improved business stability.
+Likewise, a large sales volume and additional capital are required for a cost leadership strategy to be effective.
 Each of these requirements can cause cuts that may impact overall business performance.

-At times, it can be challenging to offer low pricing for all your products or services, which is where low-cost business-level strategy comes into play.
-Businesses that utilize low-cost strategy focus on a small niche of customers by offering a lower cost for specific products or services.
-A practice such as this is particularly beneficial if your products, services, or business as a whole isn’t appealing to a larger market because it offers an opportunity to be the lowest-cost provider and stand out from competitors with higher pricing.
-Low-cost strategy is useful if your competition isn’t as strong, or a niche customer audience can potentially create a substantial difference in earned revenue.
+At times, offering low pricing for all your products or services can be challenging, which is where a low-cost business-level strategy comes into play.
+Businesses that utilize a low-cost strategy focus on a small niche of customers by offering a lower cost for specific products or services.
+A practice such as this is particularly beneficial if your products, services, or business isn't appealing to a larger market because it offers an opportunity to be the lowest-cost provider and stand out from competitors with higher pricing.
+A low-cost strategy is useful if your competition isn't as strong or a niche customer audience can potentially create a substantial difference in earned revenue.

 Risks and Advantages

 Incorporating a low-cost strategy into your business presents many advantages and risks.
-Business owners are likely to notice the low cost, a narrow market segment, and strengthened brand affinity.
-However, low-cost strategy can be too specific for the company’s market with consideration to consumer demand, and the likelihood of future expansion can be limited.
+Business owners will likely notice the low cost, a narrow market segment, and strengthening brand affinity.
+However, a low-cost strategy can be too specific for the company's market considering consumer demand, and the likelihood of future expansion can be limited.

-If you’re a business owner who wants to reach a larger audience because of your unique brand, incorporating differentiation business-level strategy can be helpful.
-Businesses utilizing differentiation strategy focus on incorporating unique features that help stand out from the competition, resulting in a higher ranking or popularity in that specific market.
-Unique features can include overall product or service quality, design elements, customer experience, and more.
-When using a differentiation business-level strategy, it’s expected that customers are charged a higher price for products or services, but profit is still considerable because of uniqueness.
+Incorporating a differentiation business-level strategy can be helpful if you're a business owner who wants to reach a larger audience because of your unique brand.
+Businesses utilizing a differentiation strategy focus on incorporating unique features that help stand out from the competition, resulting in a higher ranking or popularity in that market.
+Unique features include overall product or service quality, design elements, customer experience, and more.
+When using a differentiation business-level strategy, it's expected that customers are charged a higher price for products or services, but profit is still considerable because of uniqueness.

 Risks and Advantages

 Incorporating a differentiation strategy into your business presents many advantages and risks.
-Business owners are likely to notice increased brand loyalty, simplified marketing efforts, and high demand for products and services.
+Business owners will likely notice increased brand loyalty, simplified marketing efforts, and high demand for products and services.
 However, an effective differentiation strategy requires a large investment, and niche market focus can exclude specific buyers and consumers.

 Integrated Low-Cost/Differentiation Strategy

-Rather than relying on a single business-level strategy, it’s started to become popular for businesses to utilize a new hybrid business-level strategy, integrated low-cost/differentiation.
+Rather than relying on a single business-level strategy, it's become popular for businesses to utilize a new hybrid, integrated low-cost/differentiation strategy.
 A hybrid strategy such as this allows business owners to produce low-cost products and services with differentiated features.
-Utilizing a hybrid business-level strategy helps your company target consumers whose needs and preferences are different from the larger consumer market.
+Utilizing a hybrid business-level strategy helps your company target consumers whose needs and preferences differ from the larger consumer market.

 Risks and Advantages

-Incorporating integrated strategy into your business presents many advantages and risks.
-Business owners are likely to notice increased customer loyalty, a robust and adaptable business model, and company-wide versatility.
-Integrated strategy will also require extensive compromise and multi-tasking to be effective, which is crucial to consider during the strategizing process.
+Incorporating an integrated strategy into your business presents many advantages and risks.
+Business owners will likely notice increased customer loyalty, a robust and adaptable business model, and company-wide versatility.
+An integrated strategy will also require extensive compromise and multi-tasking to be effective, which is crucial to consider during the strategizing process.

 Incorporating a Business-Level Strategy

-If you’re prepared to incorporate a business-level strategy into your company, there are seven actionable steps you can take below that help you create an effective and detailed plan based on your company’s unique needs and goals.
-Upon completing steps one through six, regular check-ins are encouraged to ensure progress is being made in each department as individual movement directly contributes to company-wide success.
+Suppose you're prepared to incorporate a business-level strategy into your company.
+In that case, you can take seven actionable steps below that help you create an effective and detailed plan based on your company's unique needs and goals.
+Regular check-ins are encouraged to ensure progress in each department after completing steps one through six, as individual movement directly contributes to company-wide success.

 - Who is your target market?